pro1416/Hichki-Messaging-App/README.md

 # Hichki-Messaging-App

-Concepts used: `Retrofit2 fro fetching chat data from API,RecyclerView,ImageButtons,Animations,SharedElementTransition,FloatingActionButton,VectorAsset,CardView,ConstraintLayout and many other basic concepts.`
+Concepts used: `Retrofit2 for fetching chat data from API,RecyclerView,ImageButtons,Animations,SharedElementTransition,FloatingActionButton,VectorAsset,CardView,ConstraintLayout and many other basic concepts.`

 ### Screenshots